paulresdat/CSharpCommon/README.md

 For now the goal is to provide a good project starter codebase that helps me stay productive.
 I know for projects that I work on, this helps me get stuff done in a relatively short period of time without having to think too much about how I'll work with .NET itself to get something done.

-The primary use case is console apps, although the algorithms used are universal enough to be utilized in any .NET project, including Maui and of course Blazor.
+This project has been used extensively in both a console app context as well as the new Blazor application framework.
+The algorithms used are universal enough to be utilized in any .NET project besides those aforementioned, including Maui and of course MVC.

 I'd like this to turn into a NuGet package, but I haven't thought that far ahead on this and haven't devoted enough time to this project for planning and logistics around that goal.
 Maybe some day.